-Mediacom LLC, a wholly-owned subsidiary of MCC, is a preferred equity investor in us.
-See Note 6 for a discussion of the transactions between Mediacom LLC and ourselves.
+We are preferred equity investor in Mediacom Broadband LLC, a wholly-owned subsidiary of MCC.
+See Note 11 for a discussion of the transactions between Mediacom Broadband LLC and ourselves.

-Share Exchange Agreement between our manager and an affiliate of Morris Communications
+Share Exchange Agreement between MCC and an affiliate of Morris Communications